slacy/minimongo/README.md

 * Better support for SON and field ordering.
 Right now, most things are Python dict, which means that ordering is not defined.

+* Delta modification tracking so that when you call save(), it doesn't send the whole document back to the server to modify one field.

+* Support for the mongodb atomic operations like $inc, $push, $pull, etc.

 # Feedback welcome!

 Please email github@slacy.com with comments, suggestions, or comment via